What does the Nursery Curriculum look like at Rosemary Lane Nursery School?

 Phonics is a method of teaching reading by correlating sounds with symbols.
 In Rosemary Lane Nursery School we teach our children about phonological awareness.
 This is developing the knowledge that sounds are the building blocks of words.
 Phonological awareness and good oral language skills are key to learning how to read.

-When children first join nursery they work predominantly on being able to listen and offer speech.
-Over time we move on to listening for and discriminating sounds/phonemes, separating words into syllables, rhythm and rhyme, alliteration, voice sounds and oral blending and segmenting.
+When children first join nursery, they work predominantly on being able to listen and offer speech.
+In the Oak room, children take part in a taught daily phonics session with their key person.
+These sessions focus on developing their phonological awareness through rhythm and rhyme, alliteration, voice sounds and general sound discrimination.
+Towards the end of the year, we move on to oral blending and segmenting.
 We make it lots of fun for our children and teach this through engaging short group sessions which build children’s skills over the academic year.

 Special Educational Needs and Disabilities (SEND)